The Brilliant Mind of Edison Lee

 The Brilliant Mind of Edison Lee is a comic strip created by John Hambrock and distributed by King Features Syndicate.
 It debuted November 12, 2006.
-While this strip is about a ten-year-old boy genius, Edison Lee, it also has aspects of an editorial cartoon since Edison constantly talks about the U.S. political and economic situation.
+While this strip is about a ten-year-old boy genius, Edison Lee, it also has aspects of an editorial cartoon since Edison discusses the U.S. political and economic situation.
 In March 2010, the strip was nominated for the National Cartoonists Society's division award in the category Newspaper Comic Strip, along with Zits and Non Sequitur.

 Characters and story

 The strip stars Edison Lee, his family and his friend and assistant, a talking rat.
-The only regularly appearing secondary character is a U.S. Senator in political strips.
-Other secondary characters occur at such places as the fast food restaurant, the supermarket, and the hospital.
+Recurring characters include Edison's cousin and classmates, and a U.S. Senator in political strips.
+Other secondary characters occur at such places as the fast-food restaurant, the supermarket, and the hospital.

 Edison Lee

 Edison Lee is an extremely smart ten-year-old who is obsessed with US politics.
 He creates inventions which directly relate to the current state of affairs in the US.